 Automated member outreach

 Automated, behavior-triggered messaging is the most immediately useful AI application for studios.
 Instead of batch email campaigns, AI sends personalized messages based on individual member behavior: a check-in after missed sessions, a welcome sequence for new joiners, a re-engagement prompt for inactive members.
+Strung together across the full lifecycle, these triggers let you automate the member journey so the right message reaches the right member at the right moment without anyone remembering to send it.

 The key insight is that the AI does not need weeks of manual setup.
 It learns from existing content: the studio's website, prior conversations, and staff interactions.
 Staff keep communicating on the same channels.
 The result is a shared inbox where AI handles routine questions and staff step in for the conversations that need a human touch.